 Wildrose Charcoal Kilns are located in the western part of the National Park in the shadow of Death Valley’s highest mountain, Telescope Peak (11,049 feet).
 These were originally designed by Swiss Engineers and built by Chinese laborers (opened in 1879) to provide fuel for processing silver/lead ore at the Modock Mine smelter (located some 30 miles away).
 There are a number of these kilns very well preserved and you can walk into any of them.

-The walls are still black from the soot and on warm days one can actually still smell the old smoke.
-The kilns are twenty five feet tall and extend thirty feet in diameter.
+The walls are still black from the soot and on most days, one can actually still smell the old smoke.
+The ten kilns are twenty five feet tall and extend thirty feet in diameter.
 It would take up to two weeks to turn the harvested pinyon pine wood into usable charcoal.
 If you explore some of the surrounding hillsides, you can still see stumps from trees that were cut down to supply wood to the kilns.
 This was a lot of work to build – especially considering the distance from the smelter and the fact these were only in use 3 years!
 Their remote location has certainly helped ensure their preservation.

 Zabriskie Point can be defined by three words “starkly beautiful badlands”.
 It is located minutes from Furnace Creek in the hills along the 190 highway.
 This lookout was first developed by the Pacific Coast Borax Company in the 1920s – it’s namesake came from one of the company’s management – Christian Zabriskie.